aku24-training/amr/README.md

-# amr
+# AMR with ARIBA

-AMR with ARIBA tutorial
+A tutorial on AMR analysis with ARIBA